 Our funding programmes

-Since 2015 the Bupa UK Foundation has awarded over £1.4 million in grants to over 50 organisations across the UK to improve the health and wellbeing of an estimated 150,000 people.
+Since 2015 the Bupa UK Foundation has awarded over £1.6 million in grants to over 60 organisations across the UK to improve the health and wellbeing.
 Our grant-making currently focuses on three themes: Mid-life Mental Health, Caring for Carers and Healthy Futures supporting young adults aged 18 to 25 who live with ongoing health challenges.

 More information on each funding programme, along with short case studies and videos highlighting some of the projects that have received funding from the Bupa UK Foundation can be found below: